 - Imogen Stuart (Notes On The Life Of A Sculptor, Milltown Studies 22 (1988) 92-94.

 Imogen was born in 1927 and raised in Berlin.
-She was the elder daughter of Bruno E. Werner, Germany’s leading art critic of the Thirties and it was her father who asked the famous German expressionist sculptor, Professor Otto Hitzberger, to take his daughter as a pupil after the War.
+She was the elder daughter of Bruno E. Werner, one of Germany’s leading art and theatre critics of the Thirties and it was her father who asked the famous German expressionist sculptor, Professor Otto Hitzberger, to take his daughter as a pupil after the War.
 Professor Otto Hitzberger had taught for 35 years at Berlin National College of Art and retired to his native Bavaria.
 Surrounded by post war scarcity, Imogen helped Hitzberger make grave-crosses in return for food packages from local farmers, whilst learning composition, form, technique and working with different materials.
 During this time, she was introduced to Romanesque art and great early modern sculptors including Rodin, Maillol and Barlach.
 Later, she studied on a Travelling Scholarship at the Hochschule für Bildende Künste Berlin (HFBK) and at the Academy of Fine Arts, Munich.

 In 1948 Imogen met Ian Stuart, the son of novelist Francis Stuart and Iseult Gonne – the daughter of Maud Gonne.
 Imogen and Ian both studied under Hitzberger’s tutelage until the couple returned to Ireland and married in 1951.
 Imogen and Ian had three daughters.
 They separated in 1970.